 Personal Property Can Generally Be Picked Up Immediately

 Assuming that there is no dispute that an item belongs to you, you should be able to pick it up whenever you want.
-In fact, it may be to take as many of your things with you when you leave the first time.
+In fact, it may be best to take as many of your things with you when you leave the first time.
 This eliminates the chances that anything is sold, donated or otherwise thrown out before you can take it.
 If you can, make sure that you arrange a time when you can go through your things alone.
 Furthermore, give yourself enough time to go through your property thoroughly before you leave.

 What Happens If Your Property Is Disposed Of?